Skip links

 Improperly wearing a seat belt is a dangerous habit and can often lead to severe injury or even death.
 You must wear the strap across your chest and over your shoulder correctly.

+Driving under the influence is a major cause of car accidents, and even minor impairment can drastically affect reaction times.
 The connection between drinking alcohol and driving is well-known.
 But what about drunk drivers who are not yet driving?
 A new study found that car accidents increased after a person went out for a few drinks: blood Alcohol Concentration, or BAC.
 At a BAC of .08 grams of alcohol per deciliter (g/dL) of blood, crash risk increases exponentially.
+Binge drinking has been linked to increased car accidents, so if you are already drunk or on drugs, staying home and waiting until you sober up before driving again is best.

 One of the most common things people do during the weekend is drink.
 People who do not drink and drive are less likely to get into an accident.
 If you plan on drinking, please make sure someone can drive you home.

 Using turn signals is a universal practice that can make the driving experience easier and safer.
-When driving, certain situations require using your turn signals, such as changing lanes, merging onto a freeway or exiting a freeway.
+When driving, certain situations require using your turn signals, such as changing lanes, merging onto a freeway, or exiting a freeway.

 It is important to remember to use your turn signal so other drivers are aware of what you are doing and there’s no confusion about your intentions.

-• Keep your vehicle clean
+6. Keep your vehicle clean.

-Clutter or loose objects in the car could cause a serious situation.
-Sometimes a solid object like a coffee mug can get under the brake pedal.
-If this happens, you will have trouble using the brakes because you can’t reach them.
+To avoid car accidents, it’s important to keep your vehicle clean.
+Clutter or loose objects in the car can cause serious issues, such as a coffee mug slipping under the brake pedal and interfering with braking ability.
 Your brakes may not be working, so remove the obstruction as soon as possible to ensure you can stop your vehicle.
 Otherwise, it could lead to an accident.
 Keeping a car clean helps drivers spot potential hazards and navigate safely.

 You can keep your vehicle’s interior safe and hazard-free by wiping the dashboard, steering wheel, and other surfaces.

-• Get ready for bad weather
+7. Get ready for bad Weather.

+Poor weather conditions contribute to many accidents, and knowing how to handle them is key to staying safe.
 Driving on regular, dry pavement is very different from driving in inclement weather.

 Even if you’ve been driving for a while, it’s a good idea to have someone experienced and officially licensed supervise your driving.
-As you learn how to drive in adverse weather conditions, they can advise on the best way they have found that works otherwise it will cause a car accident.
+As you learn how to drive in adverse weather conditions, they can advise on the best way they have found that works; otherwise, it will cause a car accident.

-• Be prepared for a verse case scenario
+8. Be prepared for a verse case scenario